Castle Clinton: Federal government ownership

 The modern-day Castle Clinton is a one-story structure with a radius of 92 ft.
 The roof above the fort's interior has largely been removed, and there is a nearly circular, open-air parade ground at the center of the fort.
 It is surrounded by a wall measuring 8 ft thick.
 The stucco on the facade was removed under the National Park Service's ownership, and the brownstone-and-ashlar exterior walls were restored to their original condition.
 Underneath the walls is a rough stone foundation.
 The circumference of the fort contains a portico with wooden columns surrounding a canopy.
 There is also a gravel courtyard, brick powder magazines, and two subterranean water tanks covered by wooden trapdoors.
 The SeaGlass Carousel is just southeast of the modern-day fort.

-Since 1986, the fort's interior has housed an information kiosk and ticket booths for the Statue of Liberty National Monument, which comprises the Statue of Liberty and Ellis Island.
+Since 1986, the fort's interior has housed an information kiosk and ticket booths for the Statue of Liberty National Monument, which comprises the Statue of Liberty and Ellis Island; the fort continues to sell tickets for the Statue of Liberty National Monument as of 2023.
 Statue Cruises, which operates the only ferry line to Liberty Island and Ellis Island, sells ferry tickets inside the fort.
 Admission to Castle Clinton itself is free, and the National Park Service gives guided tours when the monument is open to the public.
 The fort also contains a small history exhibit and occasionally hosts concerts.
 The nonprofit Battery Conservancy is also housed within Castle Clinton.
-According to the NPS, Castle Clinton typically has over three million visitors a year, making it one of the busiest national monuments in the United States.
+According to the NPS, Castle Clinton typically has over three million visitors a year, making it one of the most visited national monuments in the United States.